m-el-code/m-el-code/README.md

 - 👋 Hi, I’m @m-el-code
 - 👀 I currently go to TMU for CS
-- 📫 How to reach me: by email at manar.04e@gmail.com
+- 📫 How to reach me: by email at melbeshbishy@torontomu.ca

 <!---
 m-el-code/m-el-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.